axelarnetwork/axelar-core/pages/dev/axelarjs-sdk/axelar-query-api.md

 #### getDenomFromSymbol

 Get the denom for an asset given its symbol on a chain.
+For all the assets that Axelar supports natively, the network identifies the asset by a `denom`, while most EVM chains have a `symbol` for the asset.

+The method below allows you to translate the asset symbol (as identified on an EVM chain) to the underlying denom.

 ```ts
 /**